Share this

 Because the shallow core of the myth of American manhood is that no matter how much men strive, they will never have all the things, that job, the money, the sex, and rest that they are convinced they want and think they deserve.

 What’s the way forward?
-Perhaps it’s a new New Deal that sees men in their loneliness and economic precariousness – that offers benefits and opportunities for all, with explicit nods and attention to men.
-Perhaps it’s a Democratic Party that focuses on the working class men and women in shamelessly populist ways, as Sanders argues.
+Perhaps it’s a new New Deal that sees men in their loneliness and economic precariousness – that offers benefits and opportunities for all, with explicit nods and attention to men while we continue to work to advance and support women’s rights.
+Perhaps it’s a Democratic Party that focuses on working class men and women in shamelessly populist ways, as Sanders argues.
 Perhaps it’s learning to speak to the fears of men in compassionate ways.
 Perhaps it’s listening to men’s confusion so we can walk them to a path of shared social justice.

 Translate »